cfe84/experibot/README.md

 Backend uses the AAD Object Id from the token claims to reconcile the identity of bot messages, which also includes the AAD Object id in the `activity.from` for authenticated users.

-This also demos caching the conversation reference to be able to initiate a card exchange following the task module display.
+This also demos passing the conversation reference to the webapp and then back to be able to initiate a card exchange following the task module display.

 Contains two main aspects: